BrowncoatSpaceProgram/tudat-matlab/README.md

 simulation.spice = Spice('pck00009.tpc','de-403-masses.tpc','de421.bsp');
 ```

 Next, you need to create the bodies.
-For an unperturbed orbit, the mass of the satellite is irrelevant, so creating an empty body object (named 'Satellite') will suffice;
+For an unperturbed orbit, the mass of the satellite is irrelevant, so we create a body named 'Satellite' with the following initial state:
 ```
-satelliteBody = Body('Satellite');
+satellite = Body('Satellite');
+satellite.cartesianState = convert.keplerianToCartesian([7500.0E3 0.1 deg2rad(5) 0 0 0]);
 ```

+Note the use of tudat-matlab's `convert` package, which includes a few useful function for conversion of units and orbital elements.

 Now, you add the bodies to the propagation by calling the method `addBodies` of your `simulation` object.
 You have to provide a list of `Body` objects and or body names.
 When you provide a body name (i.e. a string), a `Body` object will be created for you and its properties will be retrieved from Spice (if its name is recognizable).
 Thus, you can simply write:
 ```